The 10 steps between signing an off-plan contract and taking delivery of a new build home

 All flooring is completed with the final finish – ceramic tiles, hardwood floors, and linoleum are laid.
 Countertops are installed in the kitchen.

 Also, to the outside of the property, the drainage will be tested and completed.
 It is the final preparation work to the exterior and allows landscaping to be done.

 As the build nears completion, contractors can complete work on light fixtures, switches and sockets, and heating and air conditioning.
 In the bathrooms, toilets, sinks and taps are fitted, as well as mirrors and shower doors.

 Carpets are fitted where required.

-9. Landscaping and preparation for completion
+9. Landscaping and preparation for completion for new build

 The final stage of the build process includes landscaping to the exterior and a final clean throughout the interior.
 Now the property is ready for snagging.